lowmoya/lowmoya/README.md

 Hi, I'm Ava.
-I'm a game developer / software dev.
-I have a special interest in graphics programming.
+I'm a game/software developer with a special interest in graphic development.

-Upcoming projects:
-- Snake clone w/ C and OpenGL
-- Snake clone w/ C and Vulkan